Battle of Lysychansk: Casualties

 By 25 May, fighting and shelling of Lysychansk had killed 150 civilians.

 A Russian strike on a water line on 27 June killed at least 8 civilians and wounded 42.
 The Governor of Luhansk Oblast Serhiy Haidai said that a large number of those injured from the attack had to undergo surgery and lost limbs.
 He also reported that this attack had been effectuated with cluster bombs, the use of which is banned by international law (although neither Russia nor Ukraine are party to the Convention on Cluster Munitions).
 Another banned weapon that the Russians were alleged to be using near Lysychansk, according to Haidai, were anti-personnel mines.
 These claims were not independently verified at the time.

 By 28 June, there were 15,000 civilians still in Lysychansk.
 95,000 people lived in the city prior to the invasion.

 Analysis

-BBC defence correspondent Jonathan Beale observed that there had been initial hopes by Ukrainian defenders that the high ground offered by Lysychansk would provide a natural strong defence, but Russia's encirclement of the city from the south, north, and east, and superior firepower on the tactical level, prompted Ukrainian troops to withdraw before the pocket was completely closed.
+BBC defence correspondent Jonathan Beale observed that there had been initial hopes by Ukrainian defenders that the geographical high ground offered by Lysychansk would provide a natural strong defence, but Russia's encirclement of the city from the south, north, and east, and superior firepower on the tactical level, prompted Ukrainian troops to withdraw before the pocket was completely closed.
 Beale also noted that Ukrainian officials were "unusually quiet" on 3 July about fighting in the city, possibly not wanting to broadcast any tactical retreat for operational security reasons.